DoyleWill/StockTracker/README.md

 ## Installation

 Use the provided requirements.txt file to install the necessary packages.
-This can be done running the following command
+This can be done running the following command in the root directory.

 ```bash
 pip install -r requirements.txt